orionrobots/orionrobots.github.io/_posts/2022-10-24-euro-boxes-storage.md

 ---
+category: robot building
+date: '2022-10-24'
+description: Idea for flexible storage
+layout: post
+tags:
+- robotics
+- electronics
+- lab building
 title: Euro boxes - idea for storage
-description: "Idea for flexible storage"
-layout: post
-tags: [robotics, electronics, lab building]
-category: "robot building"
 ---
 Storage is one those problems for those learning robotics at home - where to put all the bits of different sizes.
 You need tiny little boxes for components like electronics, larger ones to contain and transport robots.